Food-Ninja/food-cutting-website/_sectknow/Knowledge.md

 ---
 title: Knowledge Types
 layout: "page"
-icon: fa-brain
+icon: fa-network-wired
 order: 1
 ---

-# Gathering and Linking Web Knowledge

-To support robotic agents in executing variations of *Cutting* on different *fruits and vegetables*, we collect two types of knowledge in our knowledge graph: **action** and **object knowledge**.
-Both kinds of knowledge need to be linked to enable task execution as explained **[here](https://food-ninja.github.io/FoodCutting/Architecture.html)**.

-## Action Knowledge
+# Action Knowledge

 The **action knowledge** covers all properties of a specific manipulation action that are necessary for successfully completing the action and is thus also influenced by the participating objects.
 In general we rely on SOMA[^1] and its upper ontology DUL[^2] to model agent participation in events as well as roles objects play during events and how events effect objects.

 For executing *Cutting* actions and its variants, we first collect synonyms and hyponyms for *Cutting* using WordNet[^3], VerbNet[^4] and FrameNet[^5].
-After filtering these verbs regarding their relevance for the cooking domain using our [WikiHow Analysis Tool](https://food-ninja.github.io/FoodCutting/WikiHowAnalysis.html), we propose to divide them into **action groups** with similar motion patterns.
+After filtering these verbs regarding their relevance for the cooking domain using our [WikiHow Analysis Tool](https://food-ninja.github.io/food-cutting-website/knowledge.html#wikihow-analysis), we propose to divide them into **action groups** with similar motion patterns.
-Based on our observations in [WikiHow](https://www.wikihow.com/) data and [cooking videos](https://youtu.be/VjINuQX4hbM), we differentiate between these tasks in three parameters:
+Based on our observations in [WikiHow](https://www.wikihow.com/) data and [cooking videos](https://youtu.be/VjINuQX4hbM), we differentiate between these tasks in five parameters:
-- position: Where should the robot place its cutting tool?
+- **position**: Where should the robot place its cutting tool?
-- repetitions: How many cuts should the robot perform?
+- **repetitions**: How many cuts should the robot perform?
+- **input**: What shape or part of the food is provided for the action?
+- **output**: What shape or part is the result of the action executtion?
-- prior task: Does the robot need to execute a specific action group beforehand?
+- **prior task**: Does the robot need to execute a specific action group beforehand?

 Based on the remaining 14 words, we created the following 6 action groups:
 <p align="center">